 On this page, you'll find the basics for applying for financial aid at NYU, but we encourage you to visit the Financial Aid website for more detailed instructions.

 This form is for financial aid from NYU, including our grants and scholarships.
 All first-year and some transfer and second bachelor's degree applicants need to fill it out.
-If your parents are divorced, separated, or unmarried, both parents must complete separate versions of the CSS PROFILE or you must submit our waiver request form.
+If your parents are divorced, separated, or unmarried, both parents must complete separate versions of the CSS Profile or you must submit our waiver request form.
 Chinese nationals applying to NYU Shanghai and UAE nationals applying to NYU Abu Dhabi are not required to file the CSS Profile.

 Each round of admissions has its own deadline for financial aid applications.
 Be sure to carefully review the deadlines below as filing late can affect scholarship eligibility can also affect in future years.